 Bible translation in progress

-Alliance Organizations have been involved in the translation of New Testaments or Bibles in at least 1594 languages.
+Over their history, Alliance organizations have been involved in the translation of New Testaments or Bibles in at least 1,603 languages.

 Statistics are rarely as simple as the numbers imply

 Scripture access statistics are not as simple as they seem at first glance.
-We strive to give an accurate snapshot of the main numbers, but the data is actually a bit more complex than that.
-For example, translation need is not as simple as determining which languages do or do not have Scripture.
-Most of the languages with only “some Scripture” are in need of more, and even full Bibles undergo revisions from time to time.
+We strive to give an accurate snapshot, but the data is complex.
+For example, determining translation need is not as simple as determining which languages do or do not have Scripture.
+Most of the languages with only “some Scripture” need more, and even full Bibles often undergo revisions.
 Also, comparisons with previous annual reports are challenging and sometimes not possible, due to ongoing changes and improvements in data definitions and collecting methods.

 Statistics provide one lens through which to measure progress in worldwide Bible translation.
-Progress involves not just publishing translations but changed lives as people encounter God through his Word and as the worldwide Bible translation movement moves toward greater unity in Christ.
+Progress involves not just publishing translations, but changed lives as people encounter God through his Word and as the global church moves toward greater unity in Christ.

-Alliance leaders have begun to explore other important measurements of progress such as:
+The Alliance continues to explore other important indicators of progress such as:

 How are language communities experiencing life-changing impact from Scripture?

-Are churches increasingly taking ownership over the work of Bible translation?
+Are churches increasingly taking leadership in the work of Bible translation?

 Are churches, communities, and organizations partnering more effectively to carry out the work of translation together?